Asalanka Heroics Power Sri Lanka To 49-run Win Over Australia - UrduPoint

 Smith misjudged a slog sweep and was out before he had settled in, a huge breakthrough that sent the crowd into raptures.

-White-ball stalwarts Glenn Maxwell and Travis Head were rested to give other squad members match practice ahead of the Champions Trophy beginning February 19 in Pakistan and Dubai.
+White-ball stalwarts Glenn Maxwell and Travis Head were rested to give other squad members match practice ahead of the Champions Trophy beginning in Pakistan and Dubai on February 19.

 Australia's bid to win that tournament has been dealt a major setback with their formidable pace attack of Pat Cummins, Mitchell Starc and Josh Hazlewood all ruled out.